 Ask them about checking out WIN (Western Involvement Network).
 Navigate past the home page, which is the general landing page, to an Event link in the top menu that displays a variety of meetings, club activities, and campus events.
 Encourage your student to try to drop in to at least one virtual activity a week.

 Be Well WWU

-Encourage your student to invest in their emotional health and make time to checkout virtual care packages, self-care workshops and resources through the Counseling and Wellness Center or connecting with peer health educators.
-Sign up for the BeWell newsletter to find out how to build skills to thrive in virtual environments.
+Encourage your student to invest in their emotional health and make time to build social and self-care skills by attending Wellness workshops, groups and events through the Counseling and Wellness Center or connecting with peer health educators.
+Sign up for the BeWell newsletter to find out how to build skills to thrive in their new home away from home.

 Make sure to sign up for the WWU Family Connection newsletter so you can be ready with great suggestions on how to help your student navigate and find connection through the latest resources and programs.
-You might also find it useful to reference the Community Connections section of the New Viking Handbook.
+You might also find it useful to reference the Community Connections section of the Viking Resource Hub.

 Have questions?
 Let's chat!
 Feel free to schedule an appointment during the Family Outreach Manager's Office Hours!